Armenians and Academia

 To know of this process does not in itself prove or even suggest the consensus in any one field is wrong.
 It works very well to keep flat-earthers out of physics and creationists out of biology.
 By this stage, however, it would also be naïve to take for granted that an academic consensus generated by so very human a process represents reality.

-Finding that a phenomenon in Science is validated by numerous converging lines of evidence from scholars in a wide range of disciplines applying their various techniques—that the consensus is so solid it has moved beyond arguments about validity to mapping the technical details of its functioning—is no guarantee the phenomenon in question even exists.
+The brokenness can be seen from the other direction, where there is a consensus in Science that a phenomenon is real.
+A phenomenon can be validated by numerous converging lines of evidence from scholars in a wide range of disciplines applying their various techniques—with the consensus so solid that research has moved beyond arguments about validity to mapping the technical details of its functioning—and it is no guarantee that the phenomenon in question does, in fact, exist.
 For example, until recently, 5-HTTLPR was considered by scholars in genetics (molecular, human, and several other subfields), psychiatry, psychology, neuroscience, neuroimaging, and psychopharmacology to be an important genetic factor in causing depression, and then it was not.
 This is not intrinsically a problem: self-correction is what Science is about, after all.
 No, the problem was, as Scott Alexander explained:

 We “figured out” how 5-HTTLPR exerted its effects, what parts of the brain it was active in, what sorts of things it interacted with, how its effects were enhanced or suppressed by the effects of other imaginary depression genes.
 This isn’t just an explorer coming back from the Orient and claiming there are unicorns there.
 It’s the explorer describing the life cycle of unicorns, what unicorns eat, all the different subspecies of unicorn, which cuts of unicorn meat are tastiest, and a blow-by-blow account of a wrestling match between unicorns and Bigfoot.